-Acquiring Real-Time Data and Firing Bottles from SEASAVE
+Acquiring Real-Time Data and Firing Bottles from Seasave

-See SEASAVE's Help files for detailed information.
+See Seasave's Help files for detailed information.

 - 1. Double click on Seasave.exe. - Set up the desired display windows.
 Perform any other desired setup in Configure Inputs and Configure Outputs.
-See Using SEASAVE in Section 4: Installing and Using Sea-Bird Software for a brief description of the available configuration options. - 3.
+See Using Seasave in Section 4: Installing and Using Sea-Bird Software for a brief description of the available configuration options. - 3.
 Push the Power button on the Deck Unit. - 4.
 In the Real-Time Data menu, select Start.
 The dialog box looks like this:

-tart Real-Time Data Acquisition X Data Archiving Options: Begin archiving data immediately to store raw (frequencies and voltages) real-time data as soon as Start button is clicked and Data Archiving Options communication is established.
-Begin archiving data when 'Start Archiving' command is sent to control when data begins to be written to file.
-This allows you to Begin archiving data immediately eliminate scans associated with deploying CTD from ship deck and soaking instrument near surface (alternatively, remove these scans C Begin archiving data when 'Start Archiving' command is sent later in SBE Data Processing).
-If you make this selection, when you click Start button and communication is established, a dialog Do not archive data for this cast box with Start Archiving button appears.
-Click this button when ready to begin saving scans to file, or select Start Archiving in Output data [.HEX] file Real-Time Data menu.
-Do not archive data for this cast to not save data to a file.
-Real-C:\Program Files\Sea-Bird\SeasaveV7-Data\Cast1.hex time data will still appear in displays.
-Click Select Output Data File Select Output Data File Name Configuration Options: Currently selected instrument configuration Name.
-Save Archived Data As (.con) file is shown, containing information on number and type of dialog box appears; browse to sensors interfacing with 9plus, calibration coefficients, and inclusion desired file location, enter desired of NMEA and Surface PAR data with output from Deck Unit.
-To select Configuration Options file name, and click Save. different .con file or modify input configuration (.con file, serial ports, water sampler, TCP/IP ports, miscellaneous, and/or pump control), Instrument configuration [.CON] file: (to change select Configure Inputs) click Configure Inputs.
-To modify outputs (serial data output, serial ports, shared file output, mark variables, TCP/IP output, TCP/IP ports, SBE 11 plus alarms, SBE 14 remote display, PC alarms, C:\Documents and Settings\dbresko\My Documents\nmeatest.con header form), and/or diagnostics, click Configure Outputs.
-Configure Inputs Configure Outputs Timeout in seconds at startup: Time allowed before first data scan is received from instrument.
-SEASAVE will time out and stop attempting to acquire data if data is not received from instrument Timeout in seconds at startup within this time period.
-Timeout in seconds between scans: Maximum gap allowed Timeout in seconds between scans | 20 between scans after first data scan is received from instrument.
-SEASAVE will time out and stop attempting to acquire data if data is not received from instrument within this time period (for example,
+Data Archiving Options:

+- Begin archiving data immediately to store raw (frequencies and voltages) real-time data as soon as Start button is clicked and communication is established. - Begin archiving data when 'Start Archiving' command is sent to control when data begins to be written to file.
+This allows you to eliminate scans associated with deploying CTD from ship deck and soaking instrument near surface (alternatively, remove these scans later in SBE Data Processing).
+If you make this selection, when you click Start button and communication is established, a dialog box with Start Archiving button appears.
+Click this button when ready to begin saving scans to file, or select Start Archiving in Real-Time Data menu. - Do not archive data for this cast to not save data to a file.
+Realtime data will still appear in displays.

+Configuration Options: Currently selected instrument configuration (.xmlcon or .con) file is shown, containing information on number and type of sensors interfacing with 9plus, calibration coefficients, and inclusion of NMEA and Surface PAR data with output from Deck Unit.
+To modify input configuration (.xmlcon or .con file, serial ports, water sampler, TCP/IP ports, miscellaneous, and/or pump control), click Configure Inputs.
+To modify outputs (serial data output, serial ports, shared file output, mark variables, TCP/IP output, TCP/IP ports, SBE 11 plus alarms, SBE 14 remote display, PC alarms, header form), and/or diagnostics, click Configure Outputs.

+- Timeout in seconds at startup: Time allowed before first data scan is received from instrument.
+Seasave will time out and stop attempting to acquire data if data is not received from instrument within this time period. - Timeout in seconds between scans: Maximum gap allowed between scans after first data scan is received from instrument.
+Seasave will time out and stop attempting to acquire data if data is not received from instrument within this time period (for example, if a shark bites cable and interrupts data acquisition, Seasave stops attempting to acquire data after this gap).